Camilo Sanvezzo: Querétaro

 On 17 January 2014, the transfer saga came to an end as Vancouver received a then club record $2.1 million transfer fee.

 In the Apertura 2014, Camilo was the top goal scorer of the tournament with 12 goals (tied with Mauro Boselli).

 Just weeks after his return from a knee injury that kept him out of the Clausura 2015, Sanvezzo sustained another injury and missed the rest of the Apertura 2015 and a major part of the 2016 Clausura.
 On 15 April 2016, after more than seven months injured, Camilo returned in a home match where Querétaro defeated Club América 1–0.Camilo's nickname became "El Lobo" in 2016.

 On 28 April 2019, Camilo scored his final goal as well as providing an assist to then teammate Ayron del Valle in 2–1 home win against Veracruz.
 The following week on 4 May 2019, he played his final game against Necaxa playing the full 90 minutes, the match ended in a 1–0 loss.

-As of 28 April 2019, he is the club's all time top scorer with 67 goals.
+As of 28 April 2019, he is the club's all-time top scorer with 67 goals.

 International career

 Camilo has not represented Brazil, his country of birth, at any level.
 In July 2013, it was revealed that Camilo was considering representing Canada internationally.
-Camilo applied for permanent residency but had to wait to gain full citizenship before he could appear for the Canadian national team, a process that Ghana-born former Whitecaps teammate Gershon Koffie was already undertaking.
+Camilo applied for permanent residency but had to wait to gain full citizenship before he could appear for the Canada national team, a process that Ghana-born former Whitecaps teammate Gershon Koffie was already undertaking.
 About the prospect, Camilo stated, "Vancouver is a good city, Canada is a beautiful country and if I get the opportunity I will decide with my family."